This is a blog about music, photography, history, and culture.

 16 November 2024

 I am a time traveler.
 Nearly every day I set off on a journey to meet people in some far-off place in the infinite dimensions of history.
-However the span of infinity is actually pretty narrow as modern time transport technology has strict limitations.
+However my span of infinity is actually pretty narrow as modern time transport technology has strict limitations.
 Generally it's some date between 1845 and 1945, though occasionally I'll end up somewhere during my lifetime.

 Most of my encounters with people of the past are very brief, only lasting a split second really.
 Sometimes we might be properly introduced, but typically they remain nameless.
 And, due to the fleeting brevity of this moment, I am invisible to their eyes, so they never know that I can see them.
 I tend to seek out musicians, though once in a while I'll be attracted to other showbiz occupations like dancers, singers, or comedians.
 Lately I've become fascinated by aviators and artists.